YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘And his name is Zoozoo,’ said Samara.

-‘Are you sure?’ said Abdul.
+‘If you say so,’ said Nando.
 ‘Anyway, what brings you here?’

 ‘You are the boy we were supposed to meet,’ sighed Samara, ‘and yesterday in the desert we didn’t realise this.’

-‘I’m sure it won’t be a problem for me,’ said Abdul.
-‘There are no storms fierier than the ones in the Hotlands.
-Shall I come with you to Wetlands?’
+‘It shouldn’t be a problem for me,’ said Nando.
+‘There are no storms fiercer than the ones here.
 Oh, dear princess, do not hesitate to ask me for anything that I might be able to do for you.
-I shall always come to anywhere you want and do whatever you ask.
-As they say in my land, your wish is my command.
 I am happy to go through any fiery storms.’

 ‘The first task will be to get hold of the Golden Key from a dog called Jhabru,’ said the Princess.

 ‘It is difficult,’ said Raja, ‘because this dog is no ordinary dog.
 It’s a huge dog, isn’t it, Princess?’

 ‘About twenty times the size of a normal big dog,’ said Samara, who had been told this by Khabar.
 ‘But we’ll think of a solution for that later.
 Where do you live, Nando?’